fontm2/SecureVPSsetup/README.md

 #### chmod

 chmod is used to change file permission.
-For most tutorials to install an aptos tools, this command will be given due to its vast amount of options.

 #### find